alan-turing-institute/hub23-deploy/docs/advanced/optimising-jupyterhub.md

 This means that leaving the computer running with the JupyterHub window open will **not** be treated as inactivity.

 By default, JupyterHub will run the culling process every ten minutes and will cull any user pods that have been inactive for more than one hour.
-You can configure this behavior in your `config.yaml` file with the following code snippet.
+You can configure this behavior in your config file with the following code snippet.
 The culler can also be configured to cull pods that have existed for over a given length of time via the `maxAge` argument.

 ```yaml